We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-How it works: In isolated fat cells from rats, raspberry ketones increase breakdown of fat and increase levels of a hormone called adiponectin, believed to be related to weight loss (17).
+How it works: In isolated fat cells from mice, raspberry ketones increase the breakdown of fat and increase levels of a hormone called adiponectin, which is believed to be related to weight loss (

 Side effects: They may cause your burps to smell like raspberries.

-Bottom Line: There is no evidence that raspberry ketones cause weight loss in humans, and the rat studies showing it to work used massive doses.
+There is no evidence that raspberry ketones cause weight loss in humans, and the rat studies that suggest they may work used massive doses.
+More research is needed.

 Other benefits: Glucomannan is a fiber that can feed the friendly bacteria in the intestine.
-It can also lower blood sugar, blood cholesterol and triglycerides, and is very effective against constipation (29, 30, 31).
+It can also lower blood sugar, blood cholesterol, and triglycerides and works effectively against constipation (

-Bottom Line: Studies consistently show that the fiber glucomannan, when combined with a healthy diet, can help people lose weight.
+Studies show that the fiber glucomannan, when combined with a healthy diet, can help people lose weight.
 It also leads to improvements in various health markers.

 Meratrim is a relative newcomer on the diet pill market.

-It is a combination of two plant extracts that may change the metabolism of fat cells.
+It’s a combination of two plant extracts — Sphaeranthus indicus and Garcinia mangostana — that may change the metabolism of fat cells.

-How it works: It is claimed to make it harder for fat cells to multiply, decrease the amount of fat that they pick up from the bloodstream, and help them burn stored fat.
+How it works: It claims to make it harder for fat cells to multiply, decrease the amount of fat they pick up from the bloodstream, and help them burn stored fat.